 Fire Department rule 3 RCNY 408-02 Residential Fire Safety Guides and Notices was repealed effective October 1, 2018.
 It was superseded by 3 RCNY 401-06 Fire and Emergency Preparedness Guide and Notices.

 The Fire Safety Guide required to be distributed to apartment building residents and staff has been superseded by the NYC Apartment Building Emergency Preparedness Guide.
-The new Guide, revised Building Information form and unchanged Notices are posted below in a PDF format suitable for distribution and posting:
+The new Guide, revised Building Information form, unchanged Notices and annual bulletin are posted below in a PDF format suitable for distribution and posting:

 These documents are available in multiple languages.

 The Fire Emergency Preparedness Guide is also available in a large-print format.

 Fire Department rule 3 RCNY 401-07 Fire and Non-Fire Emergency Drills will take effect on January 1, 2019.

 The Fire Department encourages public participation in the rulemaking process.
 Anyone can comment on proposed rules.